Edit in GitHubLog an issue

 Benefits: Optimized performance with caching, depth limits, and lightweight data.

-Use categoryTree query with CategoryTreeView for:
+Use the categoryTree query with CategoryTreeView for:

 • Category hierarchy management